Can over 85’s Get Travel Insurance?

 For AllClear Gold and Gold Plus annual multi-trip policies, you can take any number of trips during the year.
 Rather than needing to tell us exactly where you’ll be, you only need to select your preferred region of the cover.

 However, there may be restrictions on how many times you can travel in 12 months for other providers on our quote panel.
-You can also check out the maximum trip duration for each holiday per provider here.

 How is the cost of over 85’s travel insurance calculated?